Tay Keith

-Brytavious Lakeith Chambers (born September 20, 1996) known professionally as Tay Keith, is an American record producer.
-He is best known for co-producing Travis Scott's 2018 single "Sicko Mode", which peaked atop the Billboard Hot 100, as well as Drake's "Nonstop", BlocBoy JB's "Look Alive", and Eminem’s "Not Alike" which peaked at numbers two, five, and twenty-four on the chart, respectively.
-His 2023 single, "Pound Town" (with Sexyy Red) marked his first entry on the chart as a lead artist.
+Brytavious Lakeith Chambers (September 20, 1996 – June 18, 2026), known professionally as Tay Keith, was an American record producer.
+He produced eleven Billboard Hot 100 top ten hits, including the 2018 singles "Look Alive" by BlocBoy JB and "Nonstop" by Drake, which peaked at five and two on the chart, respectively.
+He has produced four number-one hits in the chart: "Sicko Mode" (2018) and "4x4" (2025) by Travis Scott, and "Jimmy Cooks" (2022) and "First Person Shooter" (2023) by Drake.
+His 2023 single "Pound Town 2" (with Sexyy Red, featuring Nicki Minaj) marked his first entry on the chart as a lead artist.

 On December 15, 2018, Tay Keith earned his bachelor's degree from Middle Tennessee State University (MTSU) in Murfreesboro, Tennessee.
 He was nominated for Best Rap Song for his work on "Sicko Mode" at the 61st Annual Grammy Awards.
-He is signed to publishing deal with Warner Chappell Music and is a BMI member.
+He was signed to a publishing deal with Warner Chappell Music and was a BMI member.

 Early life

-Keith was born in South Memphis, Tennessee.
+Keith was born and raised in South Memphis, Memphis, Tennessee.

-When he was around fourteen, he began to make music and publish it to YouTube and DatPiff.
+Around the age fourteen, he began to make music and publish it to YouTube and DatPiff.
 He also had a piano which he used to make songs and remake popular songs.
-One of the songs he managed to remake was Lil Wayne's "Lollipop".
+One of the songs he remade was Lil Wayne's "Lollipop".

-Keith met fellow American rapper BlocBoy JB when he was fourteen, after he moved to Raleigh in North Memphis.
+He met fellow American rapper BlocBoy JB when he was fourteen, after he moved to East Memphis.
 The two began making music together shortly afterward.

 Career

-In 2015, Keith began working with rapper Blac Youngsta on his mixtape, Fuck Everybody, for which he produced the single "Lil Bitch".
+In 2015, Keith began working with rapper Blac Youngsta on his mixtape Fuck Everybody, for which he produced the single "Lil Bitch".

 Keith gained mainstream success in 2018 through producing BlocBoy JB's "Rover" (later remixed to "Rover 2.0" featuring 21 Savage), "Shoot" and "Look Alive" featuring Drake, Drake's "Nonstop", Travis Scott's "Sicko Mode", Eminem's "Not Alike" featuring Royce da 5'9, and Lil Baby and Gunna's "Never Recover" featuring Drake.
 In 2019, Keith produced a bonus track, "Before I Let Go", on Beyoncé's Homecoming: The Live Album.
 In 2020, he produced "Rain", a single by Aitch featuring AJ Tracey.
-Keith is known for the distinctive producer tag "Tay Keith, fuck these niggas up!"; he has also used the tag "Tay Keith is too hard".
+Keith was known for the distinctive producer tag "Tay Keith, fuck these niggas up!"; he also used the tag "Tay Keith is too hard".
+In 2024, he executive produced Sexyy Red's In Sexyy We Trust, after producing several of her singles such as "SkeeYee", "Pound Town 2", and "Get It Sexyy".
+Keith's final production credit appeared on Key Glock's album Project X, which was released just 24 hours after Keith's death.

 Personal life

 Keith graduated from Middle Tennessee State University in 2018.

-As of 2020, Keith resided in Atlanta.
+Before his death in June 2026, he resided in Atlanta.